h2oai/wave/website/docs/state.md

 title: State
 ---

 How you manage your Q app's state depends on your app's requirements.
 In most cases, an app's data is best stored in a database or data store of some kind.
-But sometimes it's convenient to store run-time information in your app's memory, especially during prototyping when you trying to iterate quickly and refine ideas.
+But sometimes it's convenient to store run-time information in your app's memory, especially during prototyping when you're trying to iterate quickly and refine ideas.

 In a Q app, you can store run-time information at three levels:
 - **App-level:** Information shared across all users.